tiffanyposs/travelApplication/README.md

 ```

 ###Notes
-* Completed my users, trips, and categories
-* need to find the the suggestions and comments
+* Need to add post for new trips

 ###Stuff to Remember